 7 — PROCEDURES FOR ADDRESSING ALLEGATIONS OF BREACHES OF POLICY

 The procedures outlined detail how the University will manage allegations and investigate allegations of breaches of policy.
 As the Administrative Officer with the responsibility for the policy and procedures related to research integrity, the Provost and Vice-President, Academic and Research shall receive any and all allegations, shall manage all allegations, and shall maintain all files related to allegations and investigations.
-In the event that the Administrative Officer is unable or unwilling to fulfill his/her responsibilities under the policy and procedures, s/he shall request that the President appoint an interim Administrative Officer to manage a particular allegation and/or investigation.
+In the event that the Administrative Officer is unable or unwilling to fulfill their responsibilities under the policy and procedures, they shall request that the President appoint an interim Administrative Officer to manage a particular allegation and/or investigation.

 7.1 Making an Allegation

 A person may make an allegation and do so in writing.
 An allegation which has been dated shall contain the following information: